umbraco/Umbraco-CMS/src/Umbraco.TestData/readme.md

 This project is a utility to be able to generate large amounts of content and media in an Umbraco installation for testing.

-Currently this project is referenced in the Umbraco.Web.UI.NetCore project but only when it's being built in Debug mode (i.e. when testing within Visual Studio).

 ## Usage

 You must use SQL Server for this, using SQLCE will die if you try to bulk create huge amounts of data.